ArizalMuluk/pomodro_timer/README.md

 ## Customization

 Feel free to customize the styles in `src/styles/style.css` and the timer functionality in `src/scripts/timer.js` to suit your preferences.

-## License

-This project is open-source and available under the MIT License.
-Enjoy using the Pixel Pomodoro Timer!